esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 **Setup**

-MSSQL can be used from MongooseIM through the ODBC layer with FreeTDS driver, so you need them installed in your system.
+MSSQL can be used from MongooseIM through the ODBC layer with FreeTDS driver, so you need them installed on your system.

 ```bash
 # Ubuntu